 Curricular Practical Training (CPT) is temporary employment authorization for F-1 international students.
 CPT allows students to train or receive an internship related to their major field of study.
-It also allows them to be off-campus and gain amazing experience.
+It also allows them to be off-campus and gain amazing experiences.
 CPT internships must meet the following conditions: a degree requirement or a course requirement.

 Many majors require the completion of an internship or work experience, aka CPT, in order for you to graduate and complete your degree.
 As for the course requirement, you may be enrolled in an internship or work experience in order to receive a grade.

 Curricular Practical Training includes either part-time and full-time training.
 If you are approved for part-time CPT, you are allowed to work up to 20 hours or less within a week.
 If approved for full-time CPT, you will be allowed to work more than 20 hours per week.

 Students may apply for CPT when they are currently an F-1 international student.
 You must also have been enrolled full-time for at least one academic year prior to your suggested CPT start date.
 Students must have a declared major and be enrolled full-time in order to receive their preferred internship.
 You are required to enroll in an internship or course that is designed for practical learning.
 CPT will require a letter of agreement from an employer.